 Backup and Restore Services

 Faculty and professional staff spend countless hours on computers creating documents, graphics, databases, and more.
 The loss of these documents can set back an academic or professional career and disrupt office operations.
-To protect against failing computer parts, defective or malicious software, accidental deletion, or errant overwriting, important document should be backed up.
+To protect against failing computer parts, defective or malicious software, accidental deletion, or errant overwriting, important documents should be backed up.

 The cost of the service is $76 per year per user for up to four computers with no limit to the number of files or size of the backup.

 To order the CrashPlan backup service for a university-owned computer, log on to the RemedyForce Help Request System and click on CrashPlan Licensing Request.
 On that form, a supervisor can provide information about the user to subscribe, and also include the Drexel Cost Center to charge the annual subscription to.
 Once the user is subscribed, they can install the software from Software Center or Self Service for macOS on their Drexel-owned computer.

 CrashPlan allows you to easily restore files from your computer, or via a website.
 You can restore the most recent version of a file or any of the older versions backed up alongside it.

 If you get a new computer, you can use CrashPlan to load files from your previous computer.
 In the event of a hard drive failure, contact the IT Help Desk at 215.895.2020, and we will assist you with restoring your files.

 Review the Code42 CrashPlan FAQ for more information on the CrashPlan service for university-owned computers.